 On paper, having the lead character wear a simple ghost costume for almost an entire film sounds uncomplicated.

 But after speaking with Annell Brodeur, costume designer of A Ghost Story, we found out that conveying subtle emotion and personality with a no-frills bed-sheet was an on-set crash course in creative problem solving.
-All things considered, this tweet sums her work up pretty well:

 The ghost costume is an iconic image that evokes a memory or feeling in almost everyone.
 One of the main characters in this film, C (played by Casey Affleck), wears a ghost costume almost the entire time.
 As costume designer, what was it like to be tasked with constructing a garment that seems so simple?